 - Termination.
-CoreView may discontinue providing the Services effective at the expiration of the then current Term upon ninety (90) days prior written notice.
+CoreView may discontinue providing the Products effective at the expiration of the then current Term upon ninety (90) days prior written notice.

 - Survival.
 The provisions of these Terms, which by their nature survive expiration or termination of these Terms, shall survive.

 - Exclusion.
-IN NO EVENT SHALL EITHER PARTY OR ITS AFFILIATES BE LIABLE TO THE OTHER PARTY, ITS AFFILIATES OR ANY THIRD PARTY FOR ANY INDIRECT, INCIDENTAL, PUNITIVE, SPECIAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF OR RELATING TO THIS AGREEMENT, INCLUDING WITHOUT LIMITATION LOSS OF OR DAMAGE TO DATA, LOSS OF PROFITS, OR OTHER ECONOMIC LOSS, WHETHER IN CONTRACT, TORT OR OTHERWISE, ARISING OUT OF OR IN CONNECTION WITH THIS AGREEMENT, EVEN IF SUCH PARTY HAS BEEN ADVISED OF SUCH CLAIM.
+IN NO EVENT SHALL EITHER PARTY OR ITS AFFILIATES BE LIABLE TO THE OTHER PARTY, ITS AFFILIATES OR ANY THIRD PARTY FOR ANY INDIRECT, INCIDENTAL, PUNITIVE, SPECIAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF OR RELATING TO THESE TERMS, INCLUDING WITHOUT LIMITATION LOSS OF OR DAMAGE TO DATA, LOSS OF PROFITS, OR OTHER ECONOMIC LOSS, WHETHER IN CONTRACT, TORT OR OTHERWISE, ARISING OUT OF OR IN CONNECTION WITH THESE TERMS, EVEN IF SUCH PARTY HAS BEEN ADVISED OF SUCH CLAIM.

 - Limitation.
 The aggregate and cumulative liability of either party to the other for direct damages arising out of or relating to these Terms shall not exceed the amount of fees paid by Client to CoreView under the applicable Order during the twelve (12) months immediately preceding the applicable claim.

 - Exceptions.
-The foregoing exclusions and limitations do not apply to either party’s obligations under Section 5 (Fees, Payment), Section 6 (Indemnification), Section 8 (Confidentiality) or claims resulting from death or personal injury or gross negligence or fraud.
+The foregoing exclusions and limitations do not apply to either party’s obligations under Section 7 (Fees; Payment Terms), Section 9 (Indemnification), Section 10 (Confidentiality) or claims resulting from death, bodily harm, gross negligence, or intentional misconduct.

-CoreView reserves all rights not expressly granted to Client in these Terms.
-Without limiting the generality of the foregoing, Client acknowledges and agrees that any implementation, customization, configuration or deployment of the Services for Client shall not affect or diminish CoreView’s rights, title, and interest in and to the Platforms.
-As between the parties, CoreView and its licensors and suppliers retain all worldwide right, title and interest in and to the Software and the Platforms, including all worldwide intellectual property rights therein, and derivative works and enhancements thereof.
-If Client suggests any new features, functionality, or improvements to the Platforms (“Feedback”), Client acknowledges that all Feedback and products or services incorporating such Feedback are the sole and exclusive property of CoreView, and Client hereby irrevocably assigns to CoreView all intellectual property rights and all other rights and title to such Feedback.
+- CoreView reserves all rights not expressly granted to Client in these Terms.
+Without limiting the generality of the foregoing, Client acknowledges and agrees that any implementation, customization, configuration, or deployment of the Products for Client shall not affect or diminish CoreView’s rights, title, and interest in and to the Products.
+As between the parties, CoreView and its licensors retain all worldwide right, title and interest in and to the Products, including all worldwide intellectual property rights therein, and derivative works and enhancements thereof.
+If Client suggests any new features, functionality, or improvements to the Products (“Feedback”), Client acknowledges that all Feedback and products or services incorporating such Feedback are the sole and exclusive property of CoreView, and Client hereby irrevocably assigns to CoreView all intellectual property rights and all other rights and title to such Feedback.